Watermelon Feta Salad (Vegan)

 This salad is best served right after assembling — within 15–20 minutes.
 Watermelon releases juice as it sits, which pools at the bottom and dilutes the dressing.
 Serve on a platter at the table so guests can see the layers, and spoon rather than toss — tossing breaks the watermelon and makes it messy.

-For vegan feta, look for a store-bought brand made from tofu or coconut oil (Violife is widely available and works well), or make your own cashew feta by blending soaked cashews with lemon juice, nutritional yeast, garlic, and salt, pressing into a block, and marinating in olive oil and herbs.
+Vegan Feta: Look for store-bought brands made from tofu or coconut oil (Violife works well), or make your own cashew feta by blending soaked cashews with lemon juice, nutritional yeast, garlic, and salt.

 Watermelon Feta Salad (Vegan)